gboeing/osmnx/docs/source/getting-started.rst

 You can plot graphs, routes, network figure-ground diagrams, building footprints, and street network orientation rose diagrams (aka, polar histograms) with the :code:`plot` module.
 You can also explore street networks, routes, or geospatial features as interactive `Folium`_ web maps.

+Usage Limits
+^^^^^^^^^^^^

+Refer to the `Nominatim Usage Policy`_ and `Overpass Commons`_ documentation for API usage limits and restrictions to which you must adhere.
+If you configure OSMnx to use an alternative API instance, ensure you understand and follow their policies.
+If you feel you need to exceed these limits, consider installing your own hosted instance and setting OSMnx to use it.

 More Info
 ---------